wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/getting_started_gobject.rst

 **giottoObject** is shown and osmFISH data is used throughout the tutorial.

-Import Giotto and Download the Data
+Import Giotto and download the data
 -----------------------------------

 To download this data, please ensure that